 The -process-struct-trees option will merge structure trees (the data which forms the logical structure of the PDF).
 In its absence, the structure tree from the first PDF only is preserved.
-When merging two or more PDF/UA files, we can add -subformat PDF/UA-2 to tell Cpdf to add a top-level Document structure tree element, to conform to the PDF/UA-2 standard.

 2.2 Splitting

 The -split operation splits a PDF file into a number of parts which are written to file, their names being generated from a format.
 The optional -chunk option allows the number of pages written to each output file to be set.